On the moment distance of Poisson processes: Introduction

 \section{Introduction}

-One of the most important problems in a sensor networks is the cost of sensor movement.
-We can analyse the cost measured either as a sum or maximum movement of sensors from their initial location towards target positions.
-This issue was discussed in the papers (see eg. \cite{ajtai_84, kranakis_shaikhet, KK_2016_cube, dam_2014,spa_2013}) and \cite{talagrand_2005} a book related.
+The cost of sensor movement has been the subject of interest in computer science research community.
+The paper \cite{spa_2013} addresses the expected sum of movement of $n$ identical sensors displaced uniformly and independently at random in the unit interval to attain the coverage of the unit interval.
+Further, in \cite{KK_2016_cube} the authors studied the movement of $n$ sensors with identical $d-$dimensional cube sensing radius in $d$ dimensions when the cost of movement of sensor is proportional to some (fixed) power $a>0.$

-In \cite{talagrand_2005} the author investigates matching theorems for $N$ random variables independently uniformly distributed in the $d-$dimensional unit cube $[0,1]^d,$ where $d\ge 2.$ \cite{spa_2013} adreesses the expected sum of movement of $n$ identical sensors displaced uniformly and independently at random in the unit interval to attain the coverage of the unit interval.
-Further, \cite{KK_2016_cube} the authors studied the movement of $n$ sensors with identical $d-$dimensional cube sensing radius in $d$ dimensions when the cost of movement of sensor is proportional to some (fixed) power $a>0.$ Another approach is the problem of displacing random sensors in the half-line $[0,\infty)$ to avoid interference (cf \cite{kranakis_shaikhet}).
+Ajtai et al. \cite{ajtai_84} consider the optimal transportation cost for random matchings of bicolored point sets.
+The matching theorems for $N$ random variables independently uniformly distributed in the $d-$dimensional unit cube $[0,1]^d,$ where $d\ge 2$ were investigated in the book \cite{talagrand_2014}.

-In this paper, we restrict our study to the sensors which are placed at random on a line according to a Poisson process.
-More importantly, our work is closely related to \cite{dam_2014} where the authors studied the event distance between two i.i.d.
-Poisson processes with respective arrival times $X_1,X_2,\dots$ and $Y_1,Y_2,\dots$ on a line.
-In \cite{dam_2014} the closed formula for event distances $\E{|X_{k+r}-Y_k|},$ for any $k\ge 1, r\ge 0$ was derived as the combination of the Pochhammer polynomials.
+More importantly, our work is closely related to \cite{dam_2014} where the author studied the event distance between two i.i.d. and independent Poisson processes with arrival rate $\lambda>0$ and respective arrival times $X_1,X_2,\dots$ and $Y_1,Y_2,\dots$ on a line.
+In \cite{dam_2014} the closed formula for the event distances $\E{|X_{k+r}-Y_k|},$ for any $k\ge 1, r\ge 0$ was derived as the combination of the Pochhammer polynomials.
 The following open problem was proposed in \cite{dam_2014} to study more general moments $\E{|X_{i}-Y_j|^a},$ where $a$ is fixed.
-We derive a closed formula for the moments $\E{|X_{k+r}-Y_k|^a},$ for any $k\ge 1, r\ge 0,$ when $a$ is natural number and provide asymptotics to real-valuded exponents.